 Located in the East Riding of Yorkshire, the Flamborough Head to Bempton Cliffs walk is easily one of the best coastal routes in the UK.
 But, many walkers will miss the outstanding Drinking Dinosaur attraction, located along the coastline at Flamborough Head.
 The Drinking Dinosaur isn’t actually located on the typical route, as depicted in many trail descriptions online.
 But, it only takes a small detour off the typical route to explore this amazing natural attraction.

-Flamborough Head to Bempton Cliffs: The Best Trail Option
+Flamborough Head Walk to Bempton Cliffs: The Best Trail Option

 The typical Flamborough Head to Bempton Cliffs walk is a circular route, which doesn’t take in the Drinking Dinosaur at Flamborough Head.
 This option involves completing the route by cutting inland from Bempton Cliffs to Flamborough.
 Of course, we’re usually all for a loop instead of doing an out and back, in order to explore new areas.
 But in this case, with an absolutely stunning coastline, we think it’s best to stick by the coast the entire walk!